300 Hiring Procedures

 The dean will conduct an internal search by asking for letters of application from interested faculty members with tenure.
 The dean will hold an open forum for each of the eligible candidates with all full- and part-time faculty and staff invited from the college community.
 Evaluation forms will be distributed at the end of the forum that will include space for open comments.
 The dean will take the evaluations and comments into consideration and, in consultation with the provost, decide which candidate will receive the appointment.

-If the provost and dean decide that an external search is warranted, the dean will convene a search committee and give the committee its charge.
+If the provost and dean decide that an open search is warranted, the dean will convene a search committee and give the committee its charge.
 The composition of the committee is as follows:

 The committee shall use the following procedures: